Developair-ir/developair-ir.github.io/_posts/2021-05-07-configure-gulp-in-asp-net-core.markdown

  ![file structure](/assets/img/posts/gulp-dotnet-file-structure.png)
 ### Writing Your First Gulp Task
-The first step to using Gulp is to `require` it in the gulpfile.
+The first step to using Gulp is to `require` it in the gulp file.
 ```javascript
 let gulp = require('gulp');
 ```